 As with a lot of larger small towns there’s more to Staunton than meets the eye and this tour is a good way to get a lay of the land.

-By this time it’s early afternoon so it’s handy that Sunspots puts you within range of Ox-Eye Vineyard’ sand Red Beard Brewing Company’stasting rooms.
+By this time it’s early afternoon so it’s handy that Sunspots puts you within range of Ox-Eye Vineyard’s and Redbeard Brewing Company’s tasting rooms.

-Neither serves lunch but like a lot of Virginia tasting rooms they both let you bring your own food to accompany their well-regarded wine and beer.
+Neither serves lunch, but like a lot of Virginia tasting rooms they both let you bring your own food to accompany their popular local wine and beer, respectively.
+Luckily the Staunton Saturday farmer’s market is just a few blocks away from both and a good source for the makings of a light lunch.

 See A Shakespeare Play